x

 At either location, switching usually starts with a trip to the interchange to pick up setouts.

-Grain is the most dominant commodity moved.
-A unit grain train runs the length of the layout and makes stops in Texarkana and Fort Smith where loads and empties are picked up and dropped off.
+Grain is the most dominant commodity moved – UP and KCS run unit trains.
+Both run the length of the layout and makes stops in Texarkana where loads and empties are picked up and dropped off.
 Most of the action is in Texarkana, where Avilla Feeds and M&M Milling handle about a dozen cars between them.

-In Pine Ridge, Farmer’s Union receives a handful of cars that must be transported several miles away from the Fort Smith interchange.
+In Pine Ridge, Greystone Cement receives and dispatches cars for the UP through a special interchange agreement on the W&PRR’s inbound track.
+Farmer’s Union receives a handful of cars that must be transported several miles away from the Fort Smith interchange.

 Jobs within jobs in operations

 A typical operating session includes two mainline operators and switch jobs in Van Buren/Whitehurst/Pine Ridge and Texarkana.
-In between mainline runs, a Dallas operator switches the power plant in East Dallas and Sunshine Biscuit and Dallas Recycling off the main yard, and builds and breaks down trains.
+In between mainline runs, a Dallas operator switches Zion lumber company in East Dallas and Sunshine Biscuits and Dallas Recycling off Dallas Yard, and builds and breaks down trains.
 A sixth job consists of shuttling cars off the layout to lower staging.

 Several test runs have confirmed the layout’s operational design.
 For the most part, everything has run smoothly.